 Our study is demonstrated a new type of evolutionary sound synthesis method.
-This work based on the Fly algorithm, a Cooperative Co-evolution algorithm; it is derived from the Parisian evolution approach.
+This work based on the fly algorithm, a cooperative co-evolution algorithm; it is derived from the Parisian evolution approach.
 The algorithm has relatively amended the position of individuals (the Flies) represented by 3-D points.
-The Fly algorithm has successfully investigated in different applications, starting with a real-time stereo vision for robotics.
+The fly algorithm has successfully investigated in different applications, starting with a real-time stereo vision for robotics.
 Also, the algorithm shows promising results in tomography to reconstruct 3-D images.
-The final application of the Fly algorithm was generating artistic images, such as digital mosaics.
+The final application of the fly algorithm was generating artistic images, such as digital mosaics.
 In all these applications, the flies' representation started for simple, 3-D points, to complex one, the structure of 9-elements.
-Our method follows evolutionary digital art with the Fly algorithm in representing the pattern of the flies.
+Our method follows evolutionary digital art with the fly algorithm in representing the pattern of the flies.
 They represented in a way of having their structure.
-This structure includes position, color, rotation angle, and size.
-Our algorithm has the benefit of graphics processing units (GPUs) to generate the sound waveform using the modern OpenGL Shading Language.
+This structure includes position, colour, rotation angle, and size.
+Our algorithm has the benefit of graphics processing units (GPUs) to generate the sound waveform using the modern OpenGL shading language.